Beach Renourishment - Surfside, Florida

 Please also find a FAQ document pertaining specifically to Surfside's Loggerhead Sea Turtles and their protection during the Beach Renourishment Project: Sea Turtle FAQ Document

-A public and informational Beach Renourishment Community Meeting was held on Wednesday, February 13 at 6:00 p.m. in the Town Hall Commission Chambers.
-The meeting was hosted by the U.S. Army Corps of Engineers and Miami-Dade County.
-The U.S. Army Corps of Engineers shared a presentation and also answered questions from the attendees.
+The next public and informational Beach Renourishment Community Meeting will be held on Thursday, June 6, 2019 at 6:00 pm in the Town Hall Commission Chambers.
+The previous meeting, held on Wednesday, February 13, was hosted by the U.S. Army Corps of Engineers and Miami-Dade County.
+The U.S Army Corps of Engineers shared a presentation and also answered questions from the attendees.
 Please find the presentation here: Miami Dade County, Beach Renourishment Project Presentation

 View the presentation from the January 8 Town Commission Meeting providing a project overview with available information to date: